Liam-Weitzel/SIMD-Exploration/README.md

     cmp     ecx,eax
 ```

 The excluded solution written using std::experimental::simd compiled strangely.
-The hot loop contains an excessive amount of instructions not required nor explicitly implemented in the C++ code.
+The hot loop contains an excessive amount of instructions not required, nor explicitly implemented, in the C++ code.
+Further investigation is required to reach a conclusion as to why the solution written using std::experimental::simd compiled in this way.
 Only the solutions compiled using auto-vectorization and OpenMP directives followed the expected optimal approach.
 Similarly to the previous benchmark, the solutions written using programming paradigm implementations (libraries) allowing the use of SIMD logic directly executed the fastest.
+These results align with the consensus of the existing literature.

 ### Benchmark: Sum vector